AustinKelsay/fb-explorer/README.md

 fb-explorer is a web app that allows a user to log into Facebook, download their data, drop it in, and explore it in it's native html format!

-# This app does not collect or store any of your personal information.
+# This app does not collect or store any of your personal information or Facebook data

 fb-explorer is still under construction as I am working towards MVP